For Study Members

 If you have recently moved or changed your contact details, please phone or email us.
 Alternatively, please complete and return by email the contact information form so we can update your details.

 2016 - The Dunedin Study Members receive certificates for the Prime Minister's Science Prize

 Demolition of the Barningham Building commenced on 16 December 2015 to make way for the new Dental School redevelopment.

 At long last the Dunedin Study has its own, purpose-built building which was officially opened on 25 January 2017 by Tertiary Education Minister, the Hon.
 Paul Goldsmith.

 The new building, on the corner of Union Street and Anzac Avenue, is designed, first and foremost, with Dunedin Study members in mind.
 Because Study members’ identities are never revealed, the building has a private entrance, private parking, and a discreet street façade.
-The ground floor will be dedicated to research, and includes interview rooms and specialised testing areas, and, most importantly, a lounge and courtyard area especially for the Study members.
+The ground floor is dedicated to research, and includes interview rooms and specialised testing areas, and, most importantly, a lounge and courtyard area especially for the Study members.
 This area has appropriately been named "The Phil Silva Research Suite" in honour of the Study's Founding Director.
-The first floor is for offices and meeting rooms for researchers and support staff.
-Study members can expect a whole new experience when they come to the Unit for their age 45 assessments, and beyond!
+The first floor has offices and meeting rooms for researchers and support staff.
+Study members have enjoyed a whole new experience when they came to the Unit for their age 45 assessments!

-Professor Richie Poulton, Directory of the Dunedin Multidisciplinary Health and Development Unit, recently accepted a civic award on behalf of the study members from the Dunedin City Mayor, Dave Cull.
+Professor Richie Poulton, Directory of the Dunedin Multidisciplinary Health and Development Unit, accepts civic award on behalf of the study members from the Dunedin City Mayor, Dave Cull.